asibahi/mimiron/README.md

 Nothing in particular, however some ideas are:

-- add the sideboard cards to decks that should have them but miss them, and give the new code.
-Not sure how the command would look like.
 - get deck code from list of cards.
-Also not sure how this should look like.
+This could work like the `--addband` flag, but this makes a lot of requests for one command, more than I'd like.
 - Duels support.
 However, Duels info seems to be incomplete in the API.
+- If you would like Mercenaries support, let me know.

 ## License